vxsharma-14/vxsharma-14.github.io/_posts/2022-02-13-how-to-email-for-academic-positions.md

 3. Now that you know about the research profile of your prospective supervisor, draft your email with a personal touch.
 For example, mention how your research interests and skills align with your supervisor's research and what contributions you can make to their lab.
 Show them with examples that your skills will help them in their ongoing projects.

 By following these steps, your application will be impactful.
 In addition, you will be developing rapport with the PI.
 Be specific and don't be too technical.
-One paragraph with two or three sentences is just what you need. {. :notice--info}
+One paragraph with two or three sentences is just what you need. {: .notice--info}

-See these example excerpts which led me to initiate conversation with the PIs.
+See these couple of example email excerpts which led me to initiate conversation with the PIs.

 {% include figure image_path="/assets/images/posts/email_prof_2.png" alt="personalized emails" %}
 {% include figure image_path="/assets/images/posts/email_prof_3.png" alt="personalized emails" %}